NoonanLab/Pal_et_al_HAR_interactome/README.md

-# Pal et al. 2024 *Resolving the 3D Interactome of Human Accelerated Regions in Human and Chimpanzee Neurodevelopment*
+# Pal et al. 2024  - Resolving the 3D Interactome of Human Accelerated Regions in Human and Chimpanzee Neurodevelopment

 ## Scripts accompanying the publication